 General endotracheal anesthesia considerations are conceptually similar to those for open craniotomy.
 Primary goals of anesthetic choice for intravenous sedation include alleviation of pain or discomfort, anxiety, and patient immobility, but at the same time, the anesthetic must allow for a rapid decrease in the level of sedation when neurological testing is required.
-There is no evidence one regimen is superior to any other; propofol and midazolam have been directly compared and found to be similarly effective (level II evidence).
-104 Choice should be based on the experience of the practitioner and the aforementioned goals of anesthetic management.
+There is no evidence one regimen is superior to any other; propofol and midazolam have been directly compared and found to be similarly effective (level II evidence).104 Choice should be based on the experience of the practitioner and the aforementioned goals of anesthetic management.
 Common to all intravenous sedation techniques is the potential for upper airway obstruction.
 Placement of nasopharyngeal airways may cause troublesome bleeding; it may be prudent to place them before anticoagulation.
-Careful management of coagulation is required to prevent thromboembolic complications during and after the procedures, although algorithms for anticoagulation remain controversial.^{105-107} should not be avoided because of the possibility of a transient decrease in perfusion pressure.
+Careful management of coagulation is required to prevent thromboembolic complications during and after the procedures, although algorithms for anticoagulation remain controversial.105-107

 Profound deliberate systemic hypotension may be induced while the interventionist prepares the glue for injection.
 Hypotension slows the flow through the fistula and provides for a more controlled deposition of embolic material, particularly the glues.
 Blood pressure reduction can be achieved with vasoactive agents, general anesthetics, or even by brief, adenosine-induced cardiac pause.
-108

 Complications during endovascular navigation of the cerebral vasculature can be rapid and dramatic and require interdisciplinary collaboration.
 The primary responsibility of the anesthesia team is to preserve cardiovascular function and gas exchange and, if indicated, secure the airway.
-If emergent endotracheal intubation is necessary, a thiopental and relaxant induction
+If emergent endotracheal intubation is necessary, a thiopental and relaxant induction should not be avoided because of the possibility of a transient decrease in perfusion pressure.

 In the setting of inadvertent vascular occlusion, a method to increase distal perfusion is blood pressure augmentation with or without direct thrombolysis.
 The systemic blood pressure may be increased to drive adequate flow via collaterals to the area of ischemia as a temporizing measure.
-Old Given the best available evidence, deliberate hypertension in the face of symptomatic cerebral ischemia from vascular occlusion during AVM embolization should not be avoided because of fear of rupturing the malformation.
+Given the best available evidence, deliberate hypertension in the face of symptomatic cerebral ischemia from vascular occlusion during AVM embolization should not be avoided because of fear of rupturing the malformation.
 If the problem is hemorrhagic, immediate reversal of heparin is indicated.
 Protamine is given as rapidly as possible to reverse heparin without undue regard for systemic blood pressure.